 - Red pepper flakes, for garnish

 1 Soak the rice noodles: In a large container, preferably one with a lid, soak the noodles in cold water, enough to cover so that no noodle is poking out.
-Soak for at least 2 hours, or up to 24 hours.
+Soak for at least 2 hours, or up to 12 hours.
+(You can soak for longer, but the noodles have a tendency to break apart more easily during cooking.)
 It can be refrigerated, or not—it doesn’t matter.

 2 Make the sauce: In a shallow bowl, whisk together the fish sauce, vinegar, tamarind concentrate, and sugar until smooth.
 Taste.
 Adjust the sauce as needed.
 Add a pinch of paprika or cayenne powder for color.